mvdobrinin/macbook-setup/README.md

 If there are steps that you've noticed that I'm clearly missing, please let me know.
 If you want to fork this guide to make your own, go right ahead!

-## Before Reformat

-I generally am doing this because I'm reformatting an old computer because I have a problem (usually the computer, always me).
-I sometimes forget that there are more than files to backup, since not everything syncs perfectly.
-Here's what I need to remember to sync and where they live.

-- Chrome - OneTab should be bookmarked, and the rest Chrome syncs itself
-- iTerm2 - Syncing preferences to Dropbox
-- VS Code - Syncs with VsCode sync built in feature

 ## Install Basic Software

 This is the software that I use on a very regular basis.
 Not all software is listed, as this would be one of the most time consuming to keep up to date.